Hello 2020! Cities ring in the new year around the world

 Hong Kong

-Anti-government protesters held hands and formed human chains across the city as they carried their months-long movement and its demands into 2020 with midnight countdown rallies.
+Anti-government protesters held hands and formed human chains across the city as they carried their months-long movement and its demands into 2020 with midnight countdown rallies in Hong Kong.

 A fireworks display that traditionally lights up famed Victoria Harbor was canceled amid safety concerns.